kubeedge/ianvs/docs/proposals/algorithms/incremental-learning/basicIL-fpn.md

 * Automatically retrains, evaluates, and updates models based on the data generated at the edge.
 * Support time trigger, sample size trigger, and precision-based trigger.
 * Support manual triggering of training, evaluation, and model update.
-* Support hard sample discovering of unlabeled data,  for reducing the manual labeling workload.
+* Support hard example discovering of unlabeled data,  for reducing the manual labeling workload.

 ![](incremental_learning.png)

 As shown in the above figure, the incremental learning works as following procedures:
-1. Developer establishes the incremental learning algorithm.
+1. Developer implements and deploys the application based on incremental learning.
-2. Developer deploys the app. and launches incremental learning.
+2. The application runs and launches incremental learning.
+It can also return the inference result to the application.
-3. The APP runs, detects hard samples and uploads hard sample to the cloud.
+3. The system detects hard examples and uploads hard examples to the cloud.
-4. Labeling service labels the hard samples.
+4. Labeling service labels the hard examples.
-5. Incremental training online learns the hard samples to generate a new model.
+5. Incremental training online learns the hard examples to generate a new model.
 6. Model evaluation is conducted and updates the model if qualified.
+7. The model outputs the inference result given test samples and continue as Step 3.

 ## Implementation
 Here we will show how to implement a single task learning algorithm for testing in ianvs, based on an opensource algorithm [FPN].